stendavidson/Template-Image-Builder/README.md

 4. The `Import Text` option allows the user to open a multi-line text file (`.txt`) to pre-fill the "Image Text" field in the application.
 Note: each line in the text file will correspond to a new entry.

-5. The `Build Text` option allows the user to build all possible permuations of the image based on the configuration of the application.
+5. The `Build Images` option allows the user to build all possible permuations of the image based on the configuration of the application.

 ## Warnings And In-accessible Features